Araffe/vdc-networking-lab/readme.md

 - A valid subscription to Azure.
 If you don't currently have a subscription, consider setting up a free trial (https://azure.microsoft.com/en-gb/free/)
 - Access to the Azure CLI 2.0.
 You can achieve this in one of two ways: either by installing the CLI on the Windows 10 Bash shell (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), or by using the built-in Cloud Shell in the Azure portal - you can access this by clicking on the ">_" symbol in the top right corner of the portal.

+**Important: Deploying a third party virtual appliance (such as the Cisco CSR router we will use in this lab) programmatically is not possible until you have accepted the legal agreement.
+At the time of writing, the only way to do this is to create the virtual appliance through the Azure portal and subsequently delete it.
+You *must* do this first before attempting to deploy the lab environment through the ARM templates.
+To do this, follow these steps:**

+**1)** Using the Azure portal, click on the 'Add' button on the top left of the screen.
+Search for 'Resource Group' and then select 'Create'.
+Name the resource group 'NVA-Legal'.

+**2)** Click the 'Add' button again, but this time search for 'Cisco' - select the option entitled 'Cisco CSR 1000v Deployment with 2 NICs' and then select create.

+**3)** Name the virtual machine 'NVA-Legal' and use the username and password *labuser / M1crosoft123*.
+Select the resource group you created in step 1 (NVA-Legal).

+**4)** In the next step, select 'storage account' and create a storage account with a unique name (you will receive an error if the name is not unique).

+**5)** Select 'Public IP' and give the IP address any name (e.g. 'test').

+**6)** Assign a unique DNS label (you will receive an error if the name is not unique).

+**7)** Click on 'subnets' and accept the default options.

+**8)** Select 'OK' until the virtual appliance starts to deploy.
+Wait for the deployment to finish.

+**9)** When the virtual appliance deployment has completed, delete the entire 'NVA-Legal' resource group by navigating to the resource group overview and selecting 'delete'.

 # Initial Lab Setup <a name="setup"></a>